chef/chef-web-docs/chef_master/source/kitchen.rst

 * ``provisioner_name`` specifies how Chef Infra Client will be simulated during testing. ``chef_zero``  and ``chef_solo`` are the most common provisioners used for testing cookbooks
 * ``verifier_name`` specifies which application to use when running tests, such as ``inspec``
 * ``transport_name`` specifies which transport to use when executing commands remotely on the test instance. ``winrm`` is the default transport on Windows.
 The ``ssh`` transport is the default on all other operating systems.
-* ``platform-version`` is the name of a platform on which Kitchen will perform cookbook testing, for example, ``ubuntu-16.04`` or ``centos-7``; depending on the platform, additional driver details---for example, instance names and URLs used with cloud platforms like OpenStack or Amazon EC2---may be required
+* ``platform-version`` is the name of a platform on which Test Kitchen will perform cookbook testing, for example, ``ubuntu-16.04`` or ``centos-7``; depending on the platform, additional driver details---for example, instance names and URLs used with cloud platforms like OpenStack or Amazon EC2---may be required
 * ``platforms`` may define Chef Infra Server attributes that are common to the collection of test suites
 * ``suites`` is a collection of test suites, with each ``suite_name`` grouping defining an aspect of a cookbook to be tested.
 Each ``suite_name`` must specify a run-list, for example: